cosmofur/EX716/README.md

 The Macros above are all 'simple' combining several normal operations in some sequence.
 The most complex part of them is the idea of local storage or branching lables within a macro.
-What follows is a much more complex set of macros that almost emulate mid level language structures One feature of these macros is they invoke a concept of a Macro Stack, which is a simulated stack that only has meaning durring the assembly stage of a program and does not 'exist' durring the execution of the program, but can have major effect on the flow control The main purpose of these stacks is to allow the Macro system to keep track of 'nested' loops and if blocks.
+What follows is a much more complex set of macros that almost emulate mid level language structures

+One feature of the followng macros is they invoke a concept of a Macro Stack, which is a simulated stack that only has meaning durring the assembly stage of a program and does not 'exist' durring the execution of the program, but can have major effect on the flow control The main purpose of these stacks is to allow the Macro system to keep track of 'nested' loops and if blocks.